 Winter is a bad time for your furnace to break down.
 That’s why you should have it checked now while it’s still not too cold that you need it all day, every day.
+If they find anything wrong with the furnace, it is easy to get a Furnace repair Mesa AZ service in the fix it, before they are booked up on emergency calls in the winter.
 There are some problems you may be able to identify yourself, but for a really detailed and professional maintenance, you really need to hire an expert, once a year.

-If you are still unsure whether an annual maintenance is important, consult this article https://www.actionac.net/heating-and-cooling-services-escondido-californiato learn what a maintenance includes and why it is important.
+If you are still unsure whether annual maintenance is important, consult this article https://www.actionac.net/heating-and-cooling-services-escondido-california to learn what a maintenance check includes and why it is important.
 So, what are some symptoms you can identify yourself?

 Gas leaks are very dangerous.
 So, if you believe you have a gas leak problem, it needs to be taken care of as soon as possible.
+Find a furnace repair company, and services in many other locations, can help with any worries you might have regarding a leak from your furnace.
 The best indicator of a gas leak is the smell of gas.
 If you happen to smell it anywhere in your home, especially near the furnace, the first thing to do is remove any open flame you may have in your home, like candles, matches, cigarettes, etc.

 The next step you can do is shut off the gas supply to your home.
 Typically it is found near the gas meter, at the gas inlet pipe.
 You will need a wrench or a pair of pliers.
 IT is fairly simple to do, just turn the valve one quarter of a turn, so it is perpendicular to the gas pipe.
 Call your gas utility company and a heating expert to deal with the rest of the problem.

 If your furnace is simply not working, meaning there is no flame, you need to know what kind of a furnace you have.
 Older models usually have a pilot light, while newer ones tend to be operated by electronic ignition systems.